-Quidco is very similar to TopCashback… but I’ve found it to be an advantage I’v that I can compare cashback offers across the 2 sites.
+Quidco is very similar to TopCashback… but I’ve found it to be an advantage I’ve that I can compare cashback offers across the 2 sites.
 I’m becoming increasingly impressed with Quidco, their customer service are super helpful!
 They also have regular bonus cashback offers (e.g. £2.50 cashback on a £5 spend!).

-I’ve only had Quidco for a few months and I’ve managed to earn £25 so far, its getting involved with Quidco even if it’s for the bonus offers that they do semi-regular.
+I’ve only had Quidco for a few months and I’ve managed to earn £25 so far.

 The Shopmium App

 Claiming your Shopmium freebies is simple.
 First, download the Shopmium app, buy the item you want, scan the barcode of your item & upload a picture of your receipt.
 Shopmium will then refund the money back into your PayPal account.
 If you combine this with a range of supermarket loyalty cards & offers, you can actually earn money for buying products!

-I make sure to check this app every time I go shopping & I’ve managed to claimed over £70 worth of free shopping so far through Shopmium.
+I make sure to check this app every time I go shopping & I’ve managed to claim over £70 worth of free shopping so far through Shopmium.
 Get a bonus freebie (currently Nutella) when you first register.

 Boom25 – Win cashback

 Boom25 is a little different.
 When you make a purchase through Boom25 you have a 1 in 25 chance of winning back ALL of the money you spent back.
 Every 25th approved purchase via Boom25 is refunded with cash paid directly into your PayPal account.

 I’ve already earned over £30 and I’ve only used it a couple of times!
 Feeling lucky?
 See if you can win a free takeaway… or even a holiday.